Scott Adams: Other

 Adams started Scott Adams Foods, Inc. in 1999, which made the Dilberito and Protein Chef.
 First announced in The Dilbert Future and introduced in 1999, the Dilberito was a vegetarian microwave burrito that came in flavors of Mexican, Indian, Barbecue, and Garlic & Herb.
 It was sold through some health food stores.
-Adams' inspiration for the product was that "diet is the number one cause of health-related problems in the world.
+Adams's inspiration for the product was that "diet is the number one cause of health-related problems in the world.
 I figured I could put a dent in that problem and make some money at the same time."
 He aimed to create a healthy food product that also had mass appeal, a concept he called "the blue jeans of food".

 A Flash game titled Dilberito was developed and published by Blam!
 Video Game Development in 2000 for Scott Adams Foods.
 The product failed to catch on in the market, leading Adams "several years and several million dollars later" to sell off his intellectual property and exit the business.
-Adams himself noted, "[t]he mineral fortification was hard to disguise, and because of the veggie and legume content, three bites of the Dilberito made you fart so hard your intestines formed a tail."
-The New York Times noted the burrito "could have been designed only by a food technologist or by someone who eats lunch without much thought to taste."
+Adams himself said, "[t]he mineral fortification was hard to disguise, and because of the veggie and legume content, three bites of the Dilberito made you fart so hard your intestines formed a tail."
+The New York Times said the burrito "could have been designed only by a food technologist or by someone who eats lunch without much thought to taste".
 Adams sold off his intellectual property in Scott Adams Foods when the Dilberito failed in the marketplace in 2003.

-He was a restaurateur starting in 1997, but exited that business before 2017.
+Adams was a restaurateur starting in 1997, but exited that business before 2017.
 Adams co-founded the service WhenHub, which has been described by Gizmodo as "similar to Cameo ... except instead of pre-recorded messages from movie stars and rappers, it offers live chats with a range of subject-matter experts".
-In 2019, Adams briefly received negative media attention when during the Gilroy Garlic Festival shooting he posted a tweet suggesting that witnesses download the WhenHub app and "set your price to take calls".
+In 2019, Adams briefly received negative media attention when during the Gilroy Garlic Festival shooting on July 28, the 62-year-old cartoonist posted a tweet suggesting that witnesses download the WhenHub app and "set your price to take calls".
 He later apologized, saying the message was "poorly worded".
 As of 2024, the WhenHub website is inactive.

-He had a cameo in "Review", a third-season episode of the TV series NewsRadio, in which Matthew Brock (played by Andy Dick) becomes an obsessed Dilbert fan.
+Adams had a cameo in "Review", a third-season episode of the TV series NewsRadio, in which Matthew Brock (played by Andy Dick) becomes an obsessed Dilbert fan.
 Adams is credited as "Guy in line behind Dave and Joe in first scene".

-Adams has been a guest on podcasts including Making Sense with Sam Harris, The Tim Ferriss Show, The James Altucher Show, The Ben Shapiro Show, The Rubin Report, Real Talk with Zuby and The David Pakman Show.
-He has appeared on Real Time with Bill Maher, Commonwealth Club of California, Fox News and Berkeley Haas.
+Adams was a guest on podcasts including Making Sense with Sam Harris, The Tim Ferriss Show, The James Altucher Show, The Ben Shapiro Show, The Rubin Report, Real Talk with Zuby and The David Pakman Show.
+He appeared on Real Time with Bill Maher, Commonwealth Club of California, Fox News and Berkeley Haas.
 Adams was interviewed for Mike Cernovich's documentaries Silenced (2016) and Hoaxed (2019).